inventory69/voidtales-blog/src/data/blog/into-the-depths-of-the-code-2025-08-26.md

 ---
 pubDatetime: 2025-08-26T19:22:20.299Z
-title: Into The Depths Of The Code
+title: "Into The Depths Of The Code"
 slug: into-the-depths-of-the-code
 featured: false
-description: ""Rebuilding the server, they said.
+description: "\"Rebuilding the server, they said.
 Fixing a few performance issues, they said.
 Only a couple of days..."
 ---
 "Rebuilding the server, they said.
 Fixing a few performance issues, they said.
 Only a couple of days, they said…"

 Well @everyone … Falwhind alone took me over 2 days, and I’ve already been working on Soul Station for more than 2 days as well.
 It’s honestly hilarious how everything is connected — the more you fix, the more little things you discover that also need fixing.